Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 8. The stages of phenological development of phytocenoses differ from one another:

-a) features of the biotope (phytoenvironment);
+a) characteristics of the biotope (phytoenvironment);

 c) the degree and methods of influence of some components on others;

-d) features of the structure and floristic composition;
+d) structural features and floristic composition;

 e) aspect (appearance) and economic use;